OpenShot/openshot-qt/doc/clips.rst

 Scale X and Scale Y
 """""""""""""""""""
 The :guilabel:`Scale X` and :guilabel:`Scale Y` properties are key-frame curves that represent horizontal and vertical scaling in percentages, respectively.
 The range for these curves is 0 to 1.
 See :ref:`clip_transform_ref`.
+OpenShot limits the max scale values based on the file type and the project size, to prevent crashes and performance issues.

 - **Usage Example:** Creating a zoom-in effect by animating the Scale X and Scale Y curves simultaneously.
 - **Tip:** Scale the image larger than the screen, only revealing a portion of the video.
 This is a simple way to crop a portion of the video.